Kunlong1994/lab3/Lab-03.md

 [Datasheet](https://cdn-shop.adafruit.com/datasheets/LIS3DH.pdf)
 [Product Page](https://www.adafruit.com/product/2809)

 Unlike the other parts we've used to date, this is a "smart sensor" which can communicate the sensor readings digitally (rather than through an analog voltage) using communication protocols I2C and SPI.
-We'll be using I2C.

 [This example code](https://learn.adafruit.com/adafruit-lis3dh-triple-axis-accelerometer-breakout/arduino) is meant to read values from a 3-axis accelerometer out to a computer over the serial monitor.
 Test it out!
+Hint: make sure to read the I2C Wiring section carefully, because the picture uses a different kind of Arduino.

 Adapt the code to indicate what your readings are on the X, Y and Z axes of the accelerometer on your 16x2 LCD panel.